Short-Term Let Licensing Implementation Update Report 2024

 Secondary letting (maximum occupancy 12) – £184

 Although the typical fees charged by local authorities when the licensing regime was introduced were broadly comparable to the estimates included in the BRIA, there has been significant variation across local authorities around this level.
-It is for each local authority to ensure that their fees are set on cost-recovery basis, and they must review their license fee structures periodically to ensure this is the case.
+It is for each local authority to ensure that their fees are set on cost-recovery basis, and they must review their licence fee structures periodically to ensure this is the case.
 They are also accountable to local financial and auditing processes, which oversee propriety.

 Action: We will continue to monitor licence fee levels and local reviews, encouraging authorities to share and consider adoption of practices that minimise costs for applicants.